vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ### Better Instrumentation Through Annotations

 For us to make the code even cleaner (and easier to read) let's create a client class with a `@NewSpan` annotated method that utilizes the `RSocketRequester` as we did in earlier tests.
-This client will do all the work of setting up a span in trace context without all the componentry setup:
+This client will do all the work of setting up a span in trace context:

 SleuthyClient.kt:
 ```kotlin